Key staff

 Dr Amanda Kwong

-Amanda is a physiotherapist at the Royal Women's Hospital Newborn Follow-up clinic and a post-doctoral research fellow with the CRE Newborn Medicine group.
+Amanda is a physiotherapist at the Royal Women's Hospital Newborn Follow-up clinic and a post-doctoral research fellow with the University of Melbourne and Murdoch Children’s Research Institute.
 Amanda's research interests are concerned with early detection and intervention of infants who are at high risk of cerebral palsy or movement difficulties.
-She is currently involved with the "Knowledge Translation of Early Cerebral Palsy (KiTE CP)" study which is investigating the implementation of early detection of cerebral palsy across key hospitals in Victoria, New South Wales and Queensland, including the Royal Women's Hospital
+She is currently involved with early assessment and development studies, including developing the Baby Moves app in collaboration with Prof Alicia Spittle.

 Brett Manley